hkliya/video-processing/README.md

 ```

 ## Dependency
-This command invoke [ffmpeg](https://ffmpeg.org/) to do the true work, so please ensure `ffmpeg` works well on your machine.
+1. This command invoke [ffmpeg](https://ffmpeg.org/) to do the true work, so please ensure `ffmpeg` works well on your machine.
+2. The watermark should be placed as `logo.png` in the working directory.

 ## Usage
 ```